lanl/multimat_1drdg/README.md

 # multimat_1drdg
 A one-dimensional discontinuous Galerkin solver for multi-material flows.
+For details of the algorithm, see:
+[1] A. K. Pandare, J. Waltz, and J. Bakosi.
+Multi-material hydrodynamics with algebraic sharp interface capturing.
+Computers & Fluids, 215:104804, 2021.
+[2] A. K. Pandare, J. Waltz, and J. Bakosi.
+A reconstructed discontinuous Galerkin method for multi-material hydrodynamics with sharp-interfaces.
+International Journal for Numerical Methods in Fluids, 92:874–898, 2020.

 OSS License Copyright Notice:
 © (or copyright) 2020.
 Triad National Security, LLC.
 All rights reserved.